Paulhj/AssetTracker/README.md

 2. Added association controller LocationContoller.
 3. Implemented the Get on LocationController passing in Asset id to get a list of the Asset Location history.
 4. Set authorization policy of MustOwnAsset on LocationController Get action.

+5th Pull Request (1/18/2019):

+1. Implemented Create on LocationController.
+2. Re-architected the database base to add OrgainizationId to the Locations table.
+3. Added selectedOrganization claim to the client and api.
+4. Updated OrganizationContoller to use the selectedOrganization claim.
+5. Implemented Locations, Statuses and Types drop down lists for Asset Create and Update.